Do You Have Sticky Blood (APS) and Can it Affect Fertility?

 How Do You Test for APS?

-If you wish to source these test privately, you can utilise the following clinics in the local area:
+If you wish to source these test privately, the following clinics are available in the local area:

 One Day Tests, Edgbaston, Birmingham: